ADHD and Productivity: Organizing Tips to Stay On Track

 It’s important to seek support when you’re struggling with organizing your projects.

 One support option for ADHD is called Body Doubling.
 This involves creating an accountability system with a friend or peer.
+Body double is a strategy for enhancing focus and accountability during tasks, particularly for individuals with ADHD.
 This can be particularly helping when you’re working on a project with someone else — and in some cases, mentioning the ADHD isn’t a requirement.

 Remember, too, that ADHD is protected under the Americans with Disabilities Act (ADA) and there are ways you can get support from your employer.
 While I realize that not everyone will feel comfortable doing this, there are organizations that want you to be successful and can make accommodations to help.